Beastwick18/kitty-background-manager/README.md

 ## Config file
 The config file for this program is in a json file typically located in `/home/$USER/.config/kittybg/config.json`

-The editable properties stored in this json are the brightness of the image, the contrast of the image, the enabled folder path, and the disabled folder path

 An example config.json looks like this
 ```json